 When Autistic Children Grow Up

 Parents need to work hard to learn everything there is to know about their child’s condition.
-It is their responsibility to provide their children with chances of a great life in a judgment-free environment.
+They are responsible for giving their children chances at an extraordinary life in a judgment-free environment.
 As an autistic child grows into an adult, there are certain things every mother should be aware of:

 Autistic children can enjoy a healthy adult life

-“One of the challenges that disabled people have is that they often have difficulties with finding others with the same disabilities.”
+“One of the challenges disabled people have is that they often have difficulties finding others with the same disabilities.”

 Although not applicable to all cases, most individuals want to meet people with the same challenges, someone who can understand their unique challenges and perspectives.
-Using a platform such as Special Bridge can provide your adult child with Autism, provide a safe environment to create friendships, and even find love in the process!
+Using a platform such as Special Bridge can provide your adult child with autism a safe environment to create friendships and even find love in the process!

-It is only reasonable that you, as a mother, will be consumed in attending to your child’s disability.
+As a mother, it is only reasonable that their disability will consume your thoughts.
 Throughout their childhood, you have focused on helping them develop social interactions and helping with extreme behaviors.

-However, a more positive way of dealing with Autism is to try to put the same effort into developing your child’s strengths.
-Many of the most celebrated artists, mathematicians, and all-round geniuses of our lifetime have turned out to be somewhere along the autism spectrum.
+However, a more positive way of dealing with autism is to try to put the same effort into developing your child’s strengths.
+Many of our most celebrated artists, mathematicians, and all-around geniuses have turned out to be somewhere along the autism spectrum.

-Focus on this fact and pay attention to what your child does best or what his/her inclinations are.
+Focus on this fact and pay attention to what your child does best or their inclinations.
 If your child is interested in numbers, work on developing their mathematical skills.
 Seek advice from professionals early on to focus on enhancing this talent.
 This way, you will be assured that you are giving your child the best chance they need to live a life of fulfillment.

-Unlike the case with other children, children with Autism will still need their safe contained environment well into their adulthood.
-Just because they are older does not mean they will no longer need the support they have always needed as children.
-If your child has frequent meltdowns and acted violently when angry, they will probably still act the same way as adults.
-Continue working with your child on areas that are safety concerns, so as an adult, they will be better able to cope.
+Unlike the case with other children, children with autism will still need their safe, contained environment well into adulthood.
+Being older does not mean they will no longer need the support they have always needed as children.
+If your child has frequent meltdowns and acts violently when angry, they will probably still act the same way as adults.
+Continue working with your child on safety concerns areas so as an adult, they will be better able to cope.

 If your autistic child struggles with specific sensory inputs, then you want their home as an adult to help accommodate them.
-They may need different lighting, noise machines, and other sensory tools to make their home work for them.
-Autism in adults doesn’t go away. but can change to be less or more affecting for the individual.
+They may need different lighting, noise machines, and other sensory tools to do their homework.
+Autism in adults doesn’t go away.
+But can change to be less or more affecting for the individual.

-Generally speaking, parenthood gets harder as children grow up.
+Generally speaking, parenthood gets more complex as children grow up.
 Their problems get more complicated.
-Especially as a mother of an autistic child, there will come the days where you will feel overwhelmed and drained.
-Do yourself and your child a favor and find a support group where you can go and talk about your challenging days as well as your victories.
-You should not feel alone.
-Having an outlet will enable you to take care of your child in the best ways possible.
+Especially as a mother of an autistic child, there will come days when you will feel overwhelmed and drained.
+Do yourself and your child a favor and find a support group where you can go and talk about your challenging days and victories.

 When Autistic Children Grow Up

-Raising a child with Autism can indeed be very heavy on the heart and soul.
-However, always remind yourself that they are the same child as before their diagnosis.
+Raising a child with autism can be very heavy on the heart and soul.
+However, remember that they are the same child before their diagnosis.
 They deserve a happy and fulfilling life as much as anyone.
-While all children with Autism grow up to be autistic adults, it doesn’t mean they are any less your child.
+While all children with autism grow up to be autistic adults, it doesn’t mean they are any less your child.
 With a great relationship developed in childhood, you can continue to help your autistic child thrive in adulthood.